-We regret to say that, in the light of the Government announcement on 16 March, that there will be no public gatherings at St Mary’s Church.
-Therefore, Sunday services, Little Moles, Cafe, Alpha, CBS, along with children’s and youth events will be cancelled until further notice.
+We regret to say that, in the light of current Government restrictions, there are no public gatherings at St Mary’s Church.
+Therefore, Little Moles, Cafe, Alpha, CBS, along with children’s and youth events will be cancelled until further notice.

 The St Mary’s Café is open on Wednesdays from 9am to 2pm and Thursdays and Fridays from 9am to 12pm.
 It is a welcoming and friendly place which serves the finest coffee and a range of excellent, inexpensive drinks, homemade cakes, pastries and snacks.
 The café is open to all across the generations and is a great place for people from the community to meet.
 The café also has a great soft play facility for 5’s and under and a range of other toys for young children.

 In association with Princess Alice Hospice we hold a Bereavement Café on the second Thursday of every month.
 This is a chance to meet with others who understand the experience of loss.
 It is a space to talk about the pain of bereavement and find mutual support and encouragement when you need it most.
 Losing someone close can turn your life upside-down!
 Talking to someone who understands can really help!

 2nd Thursday of every month 12.30pm – 2.00pm.